saumya/SwfOnCpp/README.md

 #### Findings
  - SWF assets are rendering properly on Android and CPP targets
  - The `SharedObject` is working fine on Android ( This is for storing data locally )
+ - NOt sure why this drains the battery life !

 #### Notes